kibanez/analysing_STRs/README.md

 # analysing_STRs
-Scripts to digest analyses coming from STRs.
+Scripts to digest analyses coming from STRs coming from 100K Genomes Project